bcace/ochre/README.md

             cell.front_state = 1
 ```

-we can unroll the inner loop into
+we can unroll the inner loop into:

 ```
 foreach cell in cells
     cell.front_state = cell.neighbors[0].front_state or cell.neighbors[1].front_state
 ```

-where we can see that "building" a *back* buffer variable just means that the final value is the result of the same commutative operator being applied between all the operands in whichever order.
+where we can see that "building" a *back* buffer variable just means that its final value is the result of the same commutative operator being applied between all the operands (in this case neighbor cell states) in whichever order.

 Similarly we could write either `a += Ai` or `b *= Bi` which unroll to: